astroandes/tololo-lya-fit/paper/referee.md

 C- MINOR COMMENTS/DETAILS (in order of appearance):

-24) Figure 3: the main point to take away from this figure should be summarized in the caption.
-What does the gray scale represent?

-25) Page 5, left column, 3rd paragraph: "subsequent scatterings off (relatively) fast moving clumps" --> "subsequent scattering due to (relatively) fast moving clumps".
-In the same sentence, when saying "very wide spectrum", do the authors mean a "very broad/wide Ly-alpha feature"?
-I am not sure what a "wide spectrum" means.
-Or is it wide spectral coverage?
-This should be clarified.
-Also, when saying "existence of low-density channels", it is not clear what those low-density channels are.
-Please explain or reword.
-Later in the
-paragraph: "right panel in 2 we find" --> "right panel in Figure 2 we find".

 26) Page 5, last sentence of section 4.1: it says "once new observations clarify".
 It would be helpful to be more specific/explicit on the kind of new observations the authors are considering.